wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

     In this practical session, you learned how to:

     - access your student VM over SSH
-    - verify the versions of Python, Docker and Docker Compose on your local student VM
+    - verify the required software for the practical exercises is installed
     - verify that Docker commands can be successfully run
     - check Docker system resource usage
     - download, extract and review the exercise materials for this training on your local student VM